 Rather than using hydroponic grow beds, reservoirs, air pumps, net pots, and grow lights, we focus on using things you may already have at home.
 The whole idea is for you to be able to get started right away.

 If you do not fancy DIY, check out the small indoor hydroponic systems I use and recommend.

 1. Materials needed for water bottle hydroponics

-To build this budget-friendly hydroponic system, we need a plastic PET bottle, a sharp knife, water, liquid fertilizer, and a firm medium like LECA (or Hydroton clay pellets).
+We need a plastic PET bottle, a sharp knife, water, hydroponic liquid fertilizer, and a firm medium like LECA (or Hydroton clay pellets) to build this budget-friendly hydroponic system.

-We use a plastic bottle made from food-grade PET, or Polyethylene Terephthalate, plastic.
+We use plastic bottles made from food-grade PET or Polyethylene Terephthalate.

-Always ensure that any plastic you use when growing herbs and vegetables is food safe.
+Ensure that any plastic you use when growing herbs and vegetables is food-safe.